supertestnet/robostats/README.md

 Now that I have a source that publishes the latest robosats stats every day it was easy!
 I made a little webpage that uses nostr to grab all events from my little bot, and I hard coded in the original info from learn.robosats.com/stats as a "starting point" for my charts.
 So now the charts pick up where the old site left off, and I did some averaging/guessing to "fill in the gap" between July of last year and now.
 These averages also produce a weird super-straight line so I added in some randomness that makes the line look more natural.
 Eventually, when I have enough of my own data, I will probably eliminate that noise, but for now it helps.

 Voila!
 A new robosats tracker that you can point to as evidence that at least one darknet market on the lightning network has meaningful usage.
 I wonder how to find out if it is used more than most monero-based darkmarkets. 🤔

+# Update

+I removed the random noise generator after someone showed me a better source of data.
+It turns out, robosats coordinators have an endpoint ("api/ticks") where they will tell you about each of the trades they did during a given month, including the amount traded, the currency pair, and the timestamp.
+So I modified my scraper to collect all of that info, produce "summary files" for every month, and a daily report based on those summary files.
+Someone also sent me "historical" data from the original robosats coordinator who is no longer operative, but he (or a friend) was kind enough to send me a monthly report from his node for each of the months when he was active.
+So the data is much better now, and I added a new "options" button where you can filter the data to only show info about specific currencies.
+I think it's pretty neat!
+And I also learned a lot about how to use the chart.js library in the process :D